-I Tried $1,050 Worth Of First Aid Beauty Products — & This Is My Honest Opinion
+I Tried Every Product From First Aid Beauty — & This Is My Honest Review

 I was very wrong.
 Because with just about every cleanser, moisturizer, mask, eye cream, and serum I tried, I came to just about the same impossible conclusion: It's really good.
 (Also, why doesn't this cost more?)
 For the most part, the formulas are gentle, but feel like they're doing something.
 Retinols and alpha-hydroxy acid resurfacers didn't make my skin feel prickly or look red — and nearly everything in the line rings in at under $50.

 Overall, my month and a half of testing nearly 35 products proved overwhelmingly positive.
-Ahead, see which products saved my skin post-Vegas trip, which were added to my gym bag, and the few that didn't make the cut.
+Ahead, see which products saved my skin post-Vegas, which were added to my gym bag, and the few that didn't make the cut.
+Then, click ahead to the last slide where we feature more unfiltered reviews from readers like you.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.